International Travel Grants for Graduate Students

 KU International Affairs is now accepting applications for summer 2020 projects for both the International Enhancement Grant and the Pre-dissertation Travel Grant.

 International Enhancement Grant

-International Affairs will fund a small number of grants of up to $1,000 on a competitive basis for graduate students seeking support to pursue relevant semester or summer-long internationally-focused academic or training opportunities in Latin America or Africa that will enhance their degree programs at the University of Kansas.
+International Affairs will fund a small number of grants of up to $1,000 on a competitive basis for graduate students seeking support to pursue relevant semester or summer-long internationally-focused academic or training opportunities in Latin America that will enhance their degree programs at the University of Kansas.
 The International Enhancement Grant supports directed, off-campus international activities in areas that do not duplicate opportunities or coursework available at the University of Kansas.
-Owing to restrictions on the funds we have available this year, we are only able to provide international enhancement grants to support travel to Latin America or Africa.
+Owing to restrictions on the funds we have available this year, we are only able to provide international enhancement grants to support travel to Latin America.
 We are working on developing additional funding streams to support travel to other parts of the world in future years.

 Applicants may be students from any discipline, department, or campus; must be enrolled in a program leading to a graduate degree at the University of Kansas; and must have completed at least nine credit hours of graduate coursework at KU by the time of application.
 Students of any nationality may apply, but projects must occur off the KU campus.
 Students who will have completed their KU degree program by the semester of the grant are not eligible.
 This grant is intended for early career graduate students enrolled in terminal M.A. programs or in the very early stages of Ph.D. programs.
 Students who have passed their Ph.D. comprehensive examinations are not eligible.